ecarrizo2/media-accessibility/docs/CI&CD.md

 ## Secrets

 The following secrets must be configured in your GitHub repository:

+> ⚠️ **Security Note**:
+> - Never commit these secrets to the repository
+> - Rotate secrets periodically
+> - Use GitHub's environment protection rules for production secrets

 | Secret Name             | Purpose                                                                   |
 | ----------------------- | ------------------------------------------------------------------------- |